hp-plus5/mapp/README.md

 Raster in Mapbox API-speak is images/satellite view Vector is what we want
-We don’t want something static; we want users to be able to click on points and edit their data/refresh specific markers If we want more customized icons, we can look to the [Maki icon editor](https://labs.mapbox.com/maki-icons/editor/).
+We don’t want something static; we want users to be able to click on points and edit their data/refresh specific markers I think we'll need to ask them in a geoJSON format
+If we want more customized icons, we can look to the [Maki icon editor](https://labs.mapbox.com/maki-icons/editor/).

+**Stretch Goal Ideas:**
+- User can create a new point in the map GUI, edits its properties, add that point automatically to the table, and later export their new point  to a CSV file.

 #### Technical breakdown
 Process of saving that I anticipate:
-CSV is uploaded
-Data
+4. I send a request to mapbox that contains the markers of CSV-originated geoJSON (Now data is mapped)
+5. If the user is logged in, there is a button to "save this collection"
+6. If selected, their CSV data is sent to the backend.
+I'm not sure where in here we map them to a collection model instance, but we do.
+This is perhaps somehow a form?
+I'm not sure.
+7.

 1. User uploads CSV file
 - How to most safely intake data a user submits, considering it could be anything?
+- User can see their CSV file as a table below their map
-- We will want to take in this data and convert it into GeoJSON to send to the Mapbox API
+- We will want to take in this data and convert it into GeoJSON to send to the Mapbox API.
+I'm not sure how to architect out this separate concern.
+2. User can save their "collection" if they're logged in
-- Data is mapped to the model, who eventually handles incoming addresses and turns them into geocodes (longitude and latitude)
+- CSV data is mapped to the backend model, who eventually handles incoming addresses and turns them into geocodes (longitude and latitude)
 - Model saves geocodes only?
 Perhaps permit users to select if they save the addresses separately for more legible human viewing?
-- Points are fed back into React
-- React creates map
-- React creates a lot of “AddPoint” calls and loops through all of the user-submitted geocodes to make them visible on the map

 In other words,
-- Intake form
-- Transfer FormData to file
-- Transfer file to the file’s data
 - Map each row of the file data to a model, validating it in-model along the way
 - Guard against attack in the model.
 I’m not sure if this is exactly the same as the previous step
-- Send model instances to React
+- Get that model back and put it into a table again and a map again

 Controller methods:
 / GET - home screen, empty intake form